dhimanankita54/hover-animation/README.md

-# Circular slider with animations
+# Hover animations with tsparticles and framer-motion

 ## DEMO GIF